Hey there, it’s Skye Blake, Cat Info Detective, here to let you know what your cat wants you to know about chemical flea treatments…

 First, don’t be afraid of chemicals.

-Second, respect that they’re helpful if used carefully, but dangerous if you don’t follow instructions well, so don’t be lazy or sloppy when you use them.
+Second, respect that chemicals are helpful if used carefully, but dangerous if you don’t follow instruction.

 Related Pages of Interest